When a Van Gogh was used as a chicken coop door

 Dr. Rey discussed the plan to sell them with his parents, only to be told he was greedy.
 How can you ask 50 francs for daubs that are not even worth 50 cents?

-The portrait sold for 150 francs, and the other five canvases a combined 200 francs.
+The portrait sold for 150 francs, and the other five canvases for a combined total of 200 francs.

 My friend Van Gogh, a remarkable genius

-In 1930, near retirement, Dr. Rey received a demand about the cut ear incident.
+In 1930, near retirement, Dr. Rey received a demand regarding the incident involving the cut ear.
 He sketched the injury with the following letter:

 While most journalists focus on the ear—whether it was entirely cut off—we will concentrate on what Dr Rey wrote: